 Get exclusive member benefits & effect social change.
 Join Today

 Joint pain refers to discomfort, aches, and soreness in any of the body’s joints.
-Joint pain is a common complaint, and does not typically require a hospital visit.
+Joint pain is a common complaint.
+It doesn’t typically require a hospital visit.
 Sometimes, joint pain is the result of an illness or injury.
 Arthritis is also a common cause of joint pain.
-However, it can also be caused by other conditions or factors.
+However, it can also be due to other conditions or factors.

-The second form of arthritis is rheumatoid arthritis.
-According to the Arthritis Foundation, rheumatoid arthritis affects about 1.3 million Americans (Arthritis Foundation, 2012).
+The second form of arthritis is RA.
+According to the Arthritis Foundation, RA affects about 1.5 million Americans.
+It more commonly affects women than men.
 It can deform and debilitate the joints over time.
-Rheumatoid arthritis causes pain, inflammation, and fluid buildup in the joints as the body’s immune system attacks the membrane that lines the joints.
+RA causes pain, inflammation, and fluid buildup in the joints as the body’s immune system attacks the membrane that lines the joints.

-Your doctor will probably perform a physical exam when you arrive at the office.
-He or she will also ask you a series of questions about your joint pain.
+Your doctor will probably perform a physical exam.
+They’ll also ask you a series of questions about your joint pain.
 This may help to narrow down the potential causes.

-A joint X-ray may be needed to identify arthritis-related joint damage.
-If the doctor suspects there is another cause, he or she may perform a blood test to screen for certain autoimmune disorders.
-He or she may also perform a sedimentation rate test to measure the level of inflammation in the body, or a complete blood count (CBC).
+A joint X-ray may be necessary to identify arthritis-related joint damage.
+If your doctor suspects there’s another cause, they may perform a blood test to screen for certain autoimmune disorders.
+They may also perform a sedimentation rate test to measure the level of inflammation in the body or a complete blood count.

 Your treatment options will depend on the cause of the pain.
-In some cases, your doctor will need to draw out fluid that has accumulated in the joint area, or recommend that a surgeon replace the joint.
+In some cases, your doctor will need to draw out accumulated fluid in the joint area.
+They might also recommend surgery to replace the joint.

-Joint pain is often merely a result of the damage that occurs through normal wear and tear.
-However, it can also be a sign of an infection or potentially debilitating rheumatoid arthritis.
+Joint pain is often a result of the damage that occurs through normal wear and tear.
+However, it can also be a sign of an infection or potentially debilitating RA.

-You should see your doctor if you have any unexplained joint pain, especially if it does not go away on its own after a few days.
+You should see your doctor if you have any unexplained joint pain, especially if it doesn’t go away on its own after a few days.
 Early detection and diagnosis can allow for effective treatment of the underlying cause of your discomfort.

 Written by: Krista O'Connell